distributedci/dci-rhel-agent/README.md

 ### I would like to continue to use the same RHEL compose for testing in our Beaker lab for a while.

 The RHEL agent provides an option which can be supplied when it is started to skip the download of composes.
-By supplying the `--skip-download=true` flag to your start call of the agent, the downloader will be bypassed and you can continue to run with the most recently downloaded RHEL compose until you are ready to move on.
+By supplying the `--skip-download` flag to your start call of the agent, the downloader will be bypassed and you can continue to run with the most recently downloaded RHEL compose until you are ready to move on.
 At that point, omitting the skip-download flag will allow your agent to download the latest available composes for each topic specified in your settings file.

 ### My EFI system does not recognize the default "linuxefi" and "initrdefi" commands supplied in the grub.cfg by the RHEL agent.